jLillia/CyclisticCapstoneStudy/README.md

 Google Data Analytics Certificate capstone study of a bike sharing company, named Cyclistic.
 (Full report available on [medium](https://medium.com/@jonathon.lillia/cyclistic-a-capstone-study-100818ced3d).

 ## Introduction
-The final project of the Google Data Analytics Certificate (hosted on Coursera) invites users to complete a capstone study.
-The capstone is used to demonstrate some of the core skills users develop throughout the course.
-I chose to complete a case study on 'Cyclistic', who are a metropolitan bike sharing company.
+The final project of the Google Data Analytics Certificate (hosted on Coursera) invites students to complete a capstone study.
+The capstone is used to demonstrate some of the core skills developed throughout the course.
+I chose to complete a case study on 'Cyclistic', who are a metropolitan bike sharing company based in Chicago, IL.

 ## Background
 - Cyclistic is a bike sharing company, launched in 2016.
 Since conception, the company has grown to a fleet of nearly 6,000, and nearly 700 docking stations.